Optum/giraffle/template/docs/faq/faq.md

 By default this plugin looks a configuration named `gqslRuntime`.
 As of version `1.2.0` the plugin has a default setting to use version `2.3.2.1` of the gsql client.
 Later versions will use the later release of `2.4.0`.
 To change the client version you're use add the following to your build file.
+With version `1.3.1` of the plugin, we'll be using the `2.5.0` version of the gsql client.
+This client is backwards compatible.
+This should alleviate the need to change the `gsqlRuntime`.

 Running version 1.2.0, and connecting to Tigergraph 2.4 and later:
 ```kotlin